 You can listen or subscribe on Apple Podcasts, Google Podcasts, Spotify or wherever you listen to your favourite podcasts.
 We’d love to hear from you, including any ideas for future episodes.
 Join The Conversation on Twitter, Facebook and Instagram and use #DontCallMeResilient.

-This podcast is produced by The Conversation with a grant from the Global Journalism Innovation Lab, made possible by the Social Sciences and Humanities Research Council.
+This podcast is produced by The Conversation with a grant for Journalism Innovation by the Social Sciences and Humanities Research Council.
 It is hosted and produced by Vinita Srivastava.
 The producer is Nahid Buie.
 Production help from Ibrahim Daair, Anowa Quarcoo, Latifa Abdin, Vicky Mochama, Nehal El-Hadi.
 Sound engineer: Reza Dahya.
 Audience development: Lisa Varano.
 Theme music by Zaki Ibrahim.
 Logo by Zoe Jazz with help from Nicole Peña.
 Saniya Rashid is our research assistant supported by MITACS.
 Our CEO is Scott White.
 Thanks to Jennifer Moroz for her advice.
 Launch team: Imriel Morgan/Content is Queen.